tegansnyder/Laravel-Guard/readme.md

 js_concat => ['module1', 'module2', 'module3']
 ```

+## LiveReloading

+This package also includes support for live reloading the browser when you make changes to stylesheets, JavaScripts, or Blade files.

+To make use of it, you only need to install the necessary LiveReload extension for your browser of choice.
+[See here for a list of options.](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-).

+> One important note is that, for Chrome, you need to visit *chrome://extensions/* and check "*Allow access to file URLs*."

+Once installed, run your server and click the LiveReload icon next to your address bar.

 ## Continuous Testing

 When you run `php artisan guard:watch`, in addition to compiling assets, it will also automatically run your tests when applicable files are saved.